Murder of Cassie Jo Stoddart: Media

 In August 2012, Shannon Adamcik, Torey's mother, self-published the book The Guilty Innocent.

-In September 2015, Pamela Lillian Valemont published the book Mormon Sons - Brian Draper and Torey Adamcik.

 On February 16, 2023, the tape recordings that Draper and Adamcik made, along with a complete transcript of the tape recordings, were obtained from the Bannock County court system through the Idaho Public Records Act.

 This case has been featured in several different television shows and programs including a February 18, 2024, episode of the popular true crime series Dateline with correspondent Keith Morrison.
 Draper and Adamcik were interviewed as potential suspects in the murder of Nori Jones as part of the Cold Justice episode, "Still of the Night", which aired in January 2015.

 Draper and Adamcik were featured in Lost for Life (2013), a documentary about juveniles who are serving life in prison without parole and their victims' families.

+This case was the feature of the docuseries The Scream Murder: A True Teen Horror Story (2026).